15 Crawlability Problems & How to Fix Them

 Disallow:

-Or you could use the “allow” directive instead of “disallow” to instruct search engines to crawl your entire site like we did earlier.
+Alternatively, use the “Allow” directive instead of “Disallow” to instruct search engines to crawl your entire site, as shown earlier.

 The nofollow tag tells search engines not to crawl the links on a webpage.